mmistakes/minimal-mistakes/_drafts/2023-06-01-functional-error-handling-in-kotlin-part-2.md

     ) : Serializable
 ```

-Now that we introduced a bit of internals, let's see how we can create instances of the `Result<A>` type.
+Now that we introduced a bit of internals let's see how we can create instances of the `Result<A>` type.
 Kotlin defines two different smart constructors for that:

 ```kotlin
 val appleJob: Result<Job> = Result.success(